nekko1119/optional_utility/README.md

 ```

- * You can use member function pointer
+ * You can use member function pointers
  * The result is 5

 ```cpp